Damoon7/Security-Camera-Termux/README.md

 ## Execution

-for executing this script you can run this command that uses default options:
+For executing this script you can run this command that uses default options:

 ```bash
 python3 SecCam.py
 ```

-help command is:
+Help command is:

 ```bash
 python3 SecCam.py -h
 ```

-you have some options to run this code:
+You have some options to run this code:

 1. -C or --camera : 0 for back Camera, 1 for front Camera, default is 0.
 2. -v, -V or --video : 1 to convert photos to video file and 0 to dont convert, (default is 0)